Organization of Latin American and Caribbean Supreme Audit Institutions

-Origins: Latin American Institute for Auditing Sciences - ILACIF
+Origins: Latin American Institute for Auditing Sciences – ILACIF

 At the First Latin American Congress of Supreme Audit Institutions in 1963, it was concluded that it would be of mutual advantage for Latin American countries to exchange experiences concerning financial management and oversight, and that by adopting the principles and objectives of regional integration and unity within the scope of their specific activities, governmental management would be improved and in turn communities better served.
 Convinced of the importance for Latin America - and especially for its respective auditing agencies - of having a Latin American audit institute, participants of the Congress appointed the Chilean delegation to undertake the necessary steps to make this a reality as soon as possible.

 It was at the Second Latin American Congress of Supreme Audit Institutions, held on April 9, 1965 in Santiago de Chile, that the Office of the Comptroller General of Chile submitted a draft charter along with a study carried out by the Office of the Comptroller General of the Republic of Venezuela.
-Those Supreme Audit Institutions attending the congress agreed on the creation of the Latin American Institute of Auditing Sciences - ILACIF - and approved its charter.
+Those Supreme Audit Institutions attending the congress agreed on the creation of the Latin American Institute of Auditing Sciences – ILACIF – and approved its charter.
 The objective behind the creation of the Institute was to promote specialized scientific research, gather information and provide advice and coordination amongst the continent's regulatory agencies so they could better serve their citizens in the exercise of the powers granted to them by the respective legal systems.
 The following were signatories to the creation of ILACIF: Argentina, Brazil, Colombia, Chile, Ecuador, El Salvador, Mexico, Nicaragua, Panama, Puerto Rico, Dominican Republic, Uruguay and Venezuela.
-Later, the following countries would join: Peru, Bolivia, Costa Rica, Guatemala, Honduras, Paraguay, Antilles and Suriname.
+Later, the following countries would join: Peru, Bolivia, Costa Rica, Guatemala, Honduras, Netherlands Antilles, Paraguay and Suriname.
 The Congress also saw the Office of the Comptroller General of Venezuela designated headquarters of the Institute.